Satopanth Lake – Satopanth Trek Route and Travel Guide

 Location of Madmaheshwar

-Madmaheshwar temple is located in Rudraprayag district of Uttarakhand.
-Ransi village is the last village that is connected with the road, from here you have to complete a trek of 16 Km to reach Madhyamaheshwar.
+Madmaheshwar temple is located in the Rudraprayag district of Uttarakhand.
+Ransi village is the last village that is connected with the road; from here, you have to complete a trek of 16 Km to reach Madhyamaheshwar.
 The trek to Madmaheshwar is not so hard, but at some points the trek is hard.
-The trek to Bantoli village is easy, but from Bantoli to Madmaheshwar the trek is steep.
+The trek to Bantoli village is easy, but from Bantoli to Madmaheshwa,r the trek is steep.
 So, before travelling to Madmaheshwar, stay physically fit for a tough trek journey.

 Safety precautions during the trek